Second Saturday Bird Walks

 Being able to identify all of the birds by sight or sound is not required.
 Quite the opposite, this is a great opportunity for the beginning and intermediate birder to learn more about the birds in our area and to improve their identification skills.
 More experienced birders offer tips about bird watching and identification.
 Most of all, we are out there to have fun exploring our local natural habitats with people who share our interests.
 Families and young children who like birds are welcome.
 Bring binoculars, if you have them, but we also have a couple pair that are just the right size for young naturalists.

-Our Saturday walks have proved so popular, we will try something new beginning in September - a second walk on a weekday.
-So, it you are retired, work at home, work on weekends or just want to get out on a beautiful day before going to work, come on out.
+Our Saturday walks have proved so popular, we started having Monday Bird Walks.
+So, it you are retired, work at home, work on weekends or just want to get out on a beautiful day before going to work, join us the last Monday of every month (excluding December).

 See our Calendar, for a complete list of our scheduled walks.